Apr 2, 2025

 • Pita – Fluffy homemade pita is best for this recipe, although using store-bought pita is quick and easy.

-Tips For This Arayes Recipe
+Tips For Making the Best Arayes

-How to prepare in advance
+How to prepare this arayes recipe in advance

-• While this recipe is best cooked fresh, parts of it can be prepared ahead of time.
-The meat mixture can be made up to a few days in advance and stored, refrigerated, until ready to use.
+• The meat mixture can be made up to a few days in advance and stored, refrigerated, until ready to use.
 Letting the mixture sit gives it time for the flavors to meld and makes for more thoroughly seasoned arayes.

 Substitutions

 • While I love the mild flavor of ground lamb, ground beef can easily be substituted in this recipe.
-Use 80/20 ground beef, meaning it has 20% fat which keeps the meat tender and juicy as it cooks.

 How to cook arayes in the oven